-When Japan revised its mining laws in 2012, Japan Gold began reviewing Japan's extensive geoscientific database and historical gold production data to pinpoint areas that are very compelling from a geological perspective.
+When Japan revised its mining laws in 2012, Japan Gold began reviewing Japan's extensive geoscientific database and historical gold production data to pinpoint areas with good exploration potential.
 By September 2016, the Company had applied for 38 prospecting rights in northern Hokkaido targeting high-grade epithermal gold deposits and another 42 prospecting rights throughout Hokkaido and northern Honshu targeting areas of gold-bearing advanced argillic alteration lithocaps, which could indicate the presence of a porphyry mineral environment.
 These initial prospecting rights applications totaled 27,153 hectares over the eight separate projects.